Are you a developer looking to make the most of your experience working through the FreeeUp marketplace?

 Once you’ve completed the project, make sure to ask them if there are any additional features that they would like.
 If there is a second phase of the project, make sure to go through another Discovery Phase so that the project part 2 goes as flawlessly as part 1!

-If the client expresses they are happy with the project and it is finished, make it clear that you are moving onto other projects and that you may not be able to help right away unless they keep you on a set schedule.
+If the client expresses they are happy with the project and it is finished, make it clear that you are moving onto other projects and that you may not be able to help right away unless they keep you on for a continuing task.

 Get Out There and Create Happy Clients